 The darkened area is the area that we covered twice.
 The area where the lines are drawn is the area that we only passed through.
 If anyone knows the whereabouts of these so-called trails, please leave a comment or send me an email.

-I’d suggest viewing that photo in the largest size if you want to get the full effect.
+So today is not the 28th but rather the first of July.
+In hopes to improve my blogging, I will post everyday that I’m here in Idaho.
+To start it off above is a photo taken around 9:05PM, Saturday along with a short timeline of my travel.
+View it at its largest size if you want to get the full effect.
 The light was amazing at 9:05PM.
-The shot is a 17-image-panorama shot at 200mm up on Queen Anne at Kerry Park.
+The shot is a 17-image-panorama shot at 200mm up on Queen Anne hill at Kerry Park.

 10:25 PM, Saturday